-The Chew handicap fleet attracts a wide range of dinghies ranging from International 14s and RS800s all the way to Mirrors.
-We have recently divided the fleet into Fast Assymetric and Conventional divisions allowing them to race over different courses, so the Fast Assymetrices will sail on their preferred Windward/Leeward courses where practicable, whilst the rest of the fleet can enjoy a more varied course with a mix of beats runs and broad and tight reaches.
-The split is at PY 952, though we will allow the RS400s to chose which fleet they sail in and RS600s may opt for the conventional courses if they prefer.
+The Chew handicap fleet attracts a wide range of dinghies ranging from Cherubs and RS800s all the way to Mirrors.
+We have recently divided the fleet to give those who wish to sail Windward / Leeward the option to do so where practicable, whilst the rest of the fleet can enjoy a more varied course with a mix of beats runs and broad and tight reaches.
+Classes are not designated to a particular fleet, but should specify the course they intend to sail when signing on.

-The club boasts a number of sailors who are well placed in their respective open and national competitions including classes such as the RS800, RS700, RS600, Musto Skiff, Cherub, Fireball, Contender, Blaze, Scorpion and Finn.
-We are keen to encourage newcomers and there are a number of less complex and possibly more stable classes active at the club including the Buzz, Phantom, Kestrel, RS200, Laser 3000, Laser 2000, National 12, Wayfarer, Laser Vago, Europe, Miracle, Mirror and others.
+The Handicap section of the club boasts a number of sailors who are regular travellers and well placed in their respective open and national fleets, including classes such as the RS700, Musto Skiff, Cherub, Fireball, RS100, Scorpion, RS200, K1 and Finn.
+We are keen to encourage newcomers and there are a number of other classes regularly sailed on the lake, so there should always be a friendly face around to offer advice.

 On Wednesday evenings in the summer, the fleet split is altered and all classes faster than 1090 sail together as the A handicap, joined by the Flying Fifteens, whilst boats slower than 1090 mix it with the Solos and Toppers.
 The Lasers have a separate start.
-The Wednesday series is a great way to unwind from the pressure of work, mid week, and is the best attended and most competitive series in the club with over 75 boats taking part in the A fleet series last year.
+The Wednesday series is a great way to unwind from the pressure of work, mid week, and is the best attended and most competitive series in the club with 50 boat turnouts not an uncommon sight.
 Even if they cannot make the 1900 start line the keen ones will come down to watch, have a meal and enjoy the atmosphere in the bar after racing.

 Contact James Williams